rohoboy/alx-system_engineering-devops/README.md

-file at the root of the repo, containing a description of the repository
+file, at the root of the folder of the project, describing what each script is doing